Top 10 best smart sensors for farming greenhouse monitoring

 8. **Water Quality Sensors**

-Water quality sensors measure pH, conductivity, and dissolved oxygen in irrigation water.
-They help lower soil salinity and chemical buildup.
-This ensures the best water quality for plant health.
+Water quality sensors check pH, conductivity, and dissolved oxygen in irrigation water.
+They help reduce soil salinity and chemical buildup.
+This keeps the water quality high for plant health.

 9. **CO2 Sensors**